All Experiences

 Sheppy’s House of Cider is nestled between Taunton and Wellington and is the beating heart of Somerset’s oldest family-owned cider-making company.
 The Apple Bay Restaurant features artisan menus, the farm shop encompasses a butcher’s counter and deli, and the shop itself stocks the entire award-winning range of Sheppy’s premium craft Somerset cider.

-Situated in the historic stables and cart house at Hestercombe Gardens, the Stables Restaurant and Caffè + Gelato are the perfect places to indulge with some delicious, home-made food.
+Situated in the historic stables and cart house in Hestercombe’s Visitor Centre, The Stables Restaurant and Caffè + Gelato are the perfect place to indulge with some great home-made food.

 Built in 1795, the Pump Room is one of the most elegant and historical buildings in the country, and still today after more than 300 years people come together to celebrate in this unique venue.